zwpseudo/hostlife/SETUP.md

 1. Go to **Directory → Users**
 2. Click **Create**
-3. Add users that match Flowcase usernames
+3. Add users that match Hostlife usernames
 4. Assign users to groups as needed

 ### Step 7: Test Authentication

 1. Navigate to `https://localhost` (or your domain)
 2. You should be redirected to Authentik login
-3. After successful login, you'll access Flowcase
+3. After successful login, you'll access Hostlife

 ## Troubleshooting